Ganginenis/best-repo-ever/README.md

 This is my First day of using GIT & GITHUB

 Succeded in it.
-Super happy
+Cool with it